iam-peekay/personal-website/content/posts/2018-11-13_Let-s-Take-a-Crack-at-Understanding-Distributed-Consensus-dad23d0dc95.md

 ---
+template: post
-title: "Let’s Take a Crack at Understanding Distributed Consensus"
+title: Let’s Take a Crack at Understanding Distributed Consensus
+slug: /posts/lets-take-a-crack-at-understanding-distributed-consensus/
+draft: false
 date: 2018-11-13T15:20:54.484Z
-template: "post"
-draft: false
-slug: "/posts/lets-take-a-crack-at-understanding-distributed-consensus/"
-category: ""
-tags: [Blockchain,Cryptocurrency,Software Development,Technology,Bitcoin]
+description: >-
-description: "Blockchains have forced engineers and scientists to re-examine firmly entrenched paradigms in distributed computing.
-Let’s take a crack at understanding key consensus algorithms — and why they matter."
+  Blockchains have forced engineers and scientists to re-examine firmly entrenched paradigms in distributed computing.
+Let’s take a crack at understanding key consensus algorithms — and why they matter.
+category: Blockchain
+tags:
+  - Blockchain
+  - Cryptocurrency
+  - Software Development
+  - Technology
+  - Bitcoin
 ---

 Distributed systems can be difficult to understand, mainly because the knowledge surrounding them _is_ distributed.
 But don’t worry, I’m well aware of the irony.
 While teaching myself distributed computing, I fell flat on my face many times.
 Now, after many trials and tribulations, I’m finally ready to explain the basics of distributed systems to you.